• Skip to primary navigation

 • Cover each tin with the rest of the prepared pastry dough.
 Fold the top pastry under the lower pastry to seal the sides and to keep the cream intact.

-• Brush top with egg whites.
+• Brush the top of the pasticciotti with egg whites.

 • Serve and dust your Italian cream filled pastry with powdered sugar, if preferred.